googleforgames/agones/site/content/en/docs/Guides/Client SDKs/_index.md

 All functions will return an error if the specified `key` is not predefined in the [`GameServer.Spec.Counters`][gameserverspec] resource configuration.

+**Note:** For Counters, the default settings for both capacity and count are preset to 1000.
+It is recommended to avoid configuring the capacity or count to max(int64), as doing so could cause problems with [JSON Patch operations](https://github.com/googleforgames/agones/issues/3636).

 ##### Alpha().GetCounterCount(key)

 This function retrieves either the [`GameServer.Status.Counters[key].Count`][gameserverstatus] or the SDK awaiting-batch